Channel 1 (Bangladesh)

-Channel 1 (চ্যানেল ওয়ান) was a Bangladeshi Bengali-language satellite and cable pay television channel owned by One Entertainment Limited, a sister concern of One Group.
-It was launched on 24 January 2006 and broadcast entertainment and news programming targeted toward all ages.
-Channel 1 was headquartered in the Uday Tower situated in Gulshan, Dhaka.
-As it was using rented broadcasting equipment, which was against Bangladeshi law, the channel ceased broadcasting on 27 April 2010 after being ordered by the Bangladesh Telecommunication Regulatory Commission.
+Channel 1 (চ্যানেল ওয়ান) is a Bangladeshi Bengali-language satellite and cable news-oriented television channel owned by One Entertainment Limited, a sister concern of One Group.
+It was launched on 24 January 2006 and originally broadcast as a mixed entertainment channel airing programming targeted towards all ages.
+The channel was shut down by the BTRC after being accused of illegal activity, but resumed transmissions as a news-oriented channel exactly sixteen years later.
+Channel 1 is headquartered in the Uday Tower situated in Gulshan, Dhaka.
+Giasuddin Al Mamun is the managing director of the channel.

 History

+2006–2010: Original run

 Channel 1 applied for a broadcasting license on 5 January 2005, which the Bangladesh Telecommunication Regulatory Commission granted it on 31 January of that year.
 Its frequency was also allocated in the process.
-It was founded on 1 June 2005 by Giasuddin Al Mamun, who is a close associate of the acting chairman of the Bangladesh Nationalist Party, Tarique Rahman, although Mamun had stated the channel had no links to him or the coalition government ruling Bangladesh at the time and that the programming of the channel would be non-partisan.
-Mamun was also the managing director of the channel.
+It was founded on 1 June 2005 by Giasuddin Al Mamun, who is a close associate of then acting chairman of the Bangladesh Nationalist Party, Tarique Rahman, although Mamun had stated the channel had no links to him or the coalition government ruling Bangladesh at the time and that the programming of the channel would be non-partisan.

 Channel 1 began test broadcasts on 17 January 2006.
 A press conference was told by the authorities of the channel that it was set to be inaugurated by President Iajuddin Ahmed on 24 January 2006 and immediately broadcast in Africa, the rest of Asia, northeastern Australia, Eastern Europe, and the Middle East besides Bangladesh.
 Its authorities also made efforts for the channel to be available in North America and the United Kingdom.
 Channel 1 was officially launched afterward on 24 January, with the telefilm Shuronjona being aired on the occasion.
+The channel was one of the media partners of the 3rd AIUB Debate Week 2008 held in May of that year.

+On 22 June 2009, as it was being accused of evading due payment of over 100,000 USD in four months, Singapore's Singtel shut Channel 1's satellite broadcasts down, although the company's authorities claimed that the broadcasts of the channel were suspended due to technical difficulties.
+It resumed broadcasts the following day after the channel signed an agreement with Singtel regarding the payment issue.
+It was the media partner of Horlicks Future Force 2009 held in September of that year, whose owners provided all of the three of the winners with desktop computers.